garyfleming/lets-begin/lets-begin.md

 Opinions expressed in this talk are my own, and not representative of my employer's views.

-^ In fact, the exxperiences on which this talk are based happened before I started with the firm
+^ In fact, the experiences on which this talk are based happened before I started with the firm

 ---